Chad Fisher Construction: A General Contractor you can count on in Skagit County

 Hexcel Corp. is a global leader in advanced composites technology.
 Chad Fisher Construction was selected as the Design-Build contractor for the expansion of Hexcel Corp.’s Burlington plant.
 Phase 1 included at 60,000-square-foot manufacturing floor, ISO Level 8 clean room and offices.
 Phase 2 included a second clean room as well as an autoclave, freezer for material storage and a climate-controlled IT room.

-Sakata Seed chose CFC when relocating their Northwest operations base.
+Sakata Seed chose CFC when relocating its Northwest operations base.
 The project included offices as well as a state-of-the-art seed certification laboratory with climate-controlled germination rooms.

 Janicki Industries, one of the leading employers in the county, has worked with CFC on multiple projects.
 These include the design and construction of a 7,000-square-foot enclosure for an industrial-sized autoclave for composite fabrication.
 The structure required noise- and climate-control considerations.
 Janicki also called upon CFC to turn an existing space into a 9,600 sq. ft.
 ISO Level 8 clean room with 16-foot ceilings.